danitcodes/winter-wonderland/README.md

 ## Description

-This application is a personal project I made as an electronic thank you card to the two advisors who helped secure grant funding to cover my entire school costs at Epicodus Coding School.
+This application is a personal project I made as an electronic thank you card to the two advisors who helped secure grant funding to cover my school costs at Epicodus Coding School.
 I wanted to create an application using some of Adobe's software, which is where the backdrop comes from - my very first Photoshop digital painting project.
-I set out to create some dynamic elements to the page, largely with just Sass & HTML.
+I set out to create some dynamic elements to the page, largely using just Sass & HTML.
 This was also my first Sass project.
-There's a touch of Javascript sprinkled in to create weather buttons that slide in a thank you message to them, and that turn the snow and clouds "on" and "off".
+There's a touch of Javascript sprinkled in to create weather buttons that also slide a thank you message in view, and that turn the snow and clouds "on" and "off".

 ---